*average daily rates based on 7 day rental, search for todays best prices.

 Airport.
 American, Delta, BA and Virgin all fly from the UK

 to Miami so you’ll be spoilt for choice of carrier and fares.
-Only eight miles from Miami and ten from Miami Beach, transport into the city can be by various means with a metro link planned for the beginning of 2012.
+Only eight miles from Miami and ten from Miami Beach, transport into the city can be by various means including a metro link.
 Car hire is also available from the airport enabling you to cruise the streets of the art deco quarter in style.

 What is there to see and do in Miami Beach?